MakinoSeiran/HDCPKeygen/README.md

 ## License

 This project retains the original BSD license.
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE.txt file for details.
 ```